CAPACITORS

 Tantalum

-Tantalum capacitors are actually special type of electrolytic capacitor.
-But they deserve their own category because of their special properties and wide-spread use.
-The have lower ESR, lower leakage and higher temperature ranges (up to 125°C) than their electrolytic counterparts.
+Tantalum capacitors are a special type of electrolytic capacitor.
+But they are categorized distinctly from general electrolytic capacitors because of their special properties and wide-spread use.
+The have lower ESR, lower leakage and higher temperature ranges (up to 125°C) than their general electrolytic counterparts.
+This is a placeholder for the reference: container-of-th-tantalum-caps shows an example of through-hole tantalum capacitors.

-Most tantalum capacitors are made with a solid electrolyte, and therefore are not prone to the electrolyte evaporation/drying up problems normal electrolytics have.
+As their name suggests, solid tantalum capacitors contain a solid electrolyte.
+Not prone to the electrolyte evaporation/drying up problems normal electrolytics have.
 This makes them able to retain their rated capacitance for years, if not decades.

 Construction

-At the heart of a tantalum capacitor is a pellet of tantalum (\(Ta_2 O_5\)
+At the heart of a tantalum capacitor is a pellet of tantalum (), as shown in This is a placeholder for the reference: cross-section-of-tantalum-capacitor.

 Packaging